vnkazna/container_monitor/docs/developer/writing-tests.md

 #### Prepare VS Code dependency

 We are now not mocking any part of VS Code.
 You should be able to set the extension up by calling the [VS Code extension API](https://code.visualstudio.com/api).
 You might be able to use some of our services directly to set up the extension.
-Example is setting up the test token by running `accountService.setToken('https://gitlab.com', 'abcd-secret');`
+Example is setting up the test token by running `accountService.addAccount();`

 #### Prepare Filesystem dependency